lkzhao/UIComponent/Sources/UIComponent/Documentation.docc/StateManagement.md

 There are a few reasons why this is quick to do.
 * Components are swift value types, which are super cheap to construct because they are statically created on the stack rather than on the heap.
-* Although the Component tree is recreated, UIComponent can smartly compare the old Component tree with the new one, and only applies the changes to the UIView hierarchy.
+* Although the Component tree is recreated, UIComponent can smartly compare the old Component tree with the new one, and only applies the changes to the view hierarchy.
 This is similar to how [React's Virtual DOM](https://legacy.reactjs.org/docs/faq-internals.html) works.
-* Expensive UIViews are not created unless they become visible.
+* Expensive views are not created unless they become visible.
 * UIComponent can also recycle the views that are no longer visible.
 This is similar to how the ``UITableView`` works.

 If you are worried about performance, there are are few optimization tricks that you can follow in <doc:PerformanceOptimization>.